 - Segmented campaigns have a 14 percent higher open rate on average than non-segmented campaigns

 - Campaigns segmented on customer interest have a 74 percent higher click rate on average than non-segmented campaigns

 With those positive numbers, your team can’t afford to blast emails to your entire customer base anymore.
-That’s why we’ve brought together segmentation models and techniques, plus some real-life examples of email cadences you can send to a customer segment to get you started.
+That’s why we’ve brought together the latest email list segmentation models and techniques, plus some real-life examples of email cadences you can send to a customer segment to get you started.

 - Demographics: much of this is publicly-available data that can be gained from your customers during the check-out phase for that first purchase or through other (non-invasive) means: location, age, gender, life stage, marital status.
 Pro Tip: Facebook and other social media platforms often have much of this information stored on users and can help you build custom audiences for ad outreach.